 ECS partnered with the Bill & Melinda Gates Foundation to leverage the brainpower of the many scientists in electrochemistry and solid state science and technology that regularly attend ECS meetings for improving access to clean water and sanitation in developing countries.
 Seven participants were awarded grants totaling $360,000!

 ECS has been publishing continuously since 1902, and our portfolio contains works by renowned scientists, inventors, and Nobel laureates.
 Currently, ECS is pursuing its Free the Science initiative, which aims to provide complete open access to our journals.

 Free the Science seeks to remove the fees related to publishing and access research, so scientists can share their research with readers around the world, allowing more minds to think about and solve problems.

 The Eltech Systems Lectureship in Electrochemistry Endowment Fund was established in the early 1980s and administered by Case Alumni Foundation.

-This endowment fund maked it possible to bring a distinguished electrochemist to Case Western Reserve University for a period of one or two weeks who presents a series of lectures of interest both academic and industrial scientists and engineers.
+This endowment fund made it possible to bring distinguished electrochemists to Case Western Reserve University for a period of one or two weeks to present a series of lectures.

 Each ECS Meeting features a Plenary Talk, highlighting prestigious members of the scientific community and their work.